schollz/find3/doc/overview.md

 ## How does it work?

-Each time a Bluetooth/WiFi-enabled device conducts a scan of nearby devices, it will recieve a unique identifier and a signal strength that correlates with the distance to that device.
+Each time a Bluetooth/WiFi-enabled device conducts a scan of nearby devices, it will receive a unique identifier and a signal strength that correlates with the distance to that device.
 A compilation of these different signals can be compiled into a fingerprint which can be used to uniquely classify the current location of that device.

 The access points can be anything - routers, Rokus, Raspberry Pis.
 They also can be anywhere - since they only need to be seen and not connected to, it will successfully use routers that are in a different building.